-7 Develop and implement controls and processes to: • Enable them to accurately identify, track and report on the permits with native vegetation requirements they issue, and unauthorised and exempted clearing in their areas of responsibility • Ensure permit holders Partially accepted Council already has controls and processes embedded in their existing practices to report on permits with native vegetation requirements.
-Based on current levels of resources Council does not have the capacity, both financial and resources, to inspect, monitor unauthorised and exempted clearing, noting that there is not a mechanism in the planning system for exempted clearing to be reported to Council, and monitoring unauthorised dearing across the Shire area of over 4,000sq.km would require significant skilled resources. • Ensure permit holders Partially accepted Complete Complete In their existing practices to report on permits with native vegetation requirements.
-Based on current levels of resources Council does not have the capacity, both financial and resources, to inspect, monitor unauthorised dearing to be reported to Council, and monitoring unauthorised dearing across the Shire area of over 4,000sq.km would require significant skilled resources.
+Develop and implement controls and processes to: Enable them to accurately identify, track and report on the permits with native vegetation requirements they issue, and unauthorised and exempted clearing in their areas of responsibility Partially accepted Council already has controls and processes embedded in their existing practices to report on permits with native vegetation requirements.
+Based on current levels of resources Council does not have the capacity, both financial and resources, to inspect, monitor unauthorised and exempted clearings, noting that there is not a mechanism in the planning system for exempted clearing to be reported to Council, and monitoring unauthorised dearing across the Shire area of over 4,000sq.km would require significant skilled resources.
+Ensure permit holders Partially accepted Complete Complete Complete The planning system for exempted clearing to be reported to Council, and monitoring unauthorised dearing across the Shire area of over 4,000sq.km would require significant skilled resources.
 Ensure permit holders Partially accepted secure the required offsets before removing native vegetation, remove vegetation consistent with permit conditions, and comply with their obligations under first-party offset agreements (See Sections 3.1 and 3.2) Council already has this embedded in their existing processes.
+Council already has this embedded in their existing processes.
+Council already has this embedded in their existing processes.
+Council already has this embedded in their existing processes.
+Council already has this embedded in their existing processes.
+Council already has this embedded in their existing processes.
+Council already has this embedded in their existing processes.
+Council already has this embedded in their existing processes.
 Council will consider developing an audit process that periodically reviews a sample of permits for permit compliance.